noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

   flips am/pm bit whenever hour value changes to 12, no matter whether value is poked in from outside or is result of carry from minutes register.
   (->hour-test.prg)
-- (*) Wikipedia says: Due to a bug in many 6526s, the alarm IRQ would not always occur when the seconds component of the alarm time is exactly zero.
-The workaround is to set the alarm's tenths value to 0.1 seconds.
+- (*) Wikipedia says: "Due to a bug in many 6526s, the alarm IRQ would not always occur when the seconds component of the alarm time is exactly zero.
+The workaround is to set the alarm's tenths value to 0.1 seconds."
 - reading the clock (hour to tenths) does not start it when it is stopped (->powerup.prg)
+- the frequency counter is being reset to 0 when the clock was stopped and is restarted (->hzsync0.prg, hzsync1.prg)

 - at powerup (->powerup.prg)
   - the clock is not running